Creating and Running a Yii 2 Project in ServBay

 }

-// If you use PostgreSQL, you can add separate action methods, but usually the db component suffices.
+// If you use PostgreSQL, you may add separate action methods, but the db component is usually shared

 // public function actionPgsqlAdd() { ... }